DataDog/documentation/content/en/agent/guide/network.md

 ## Agent-side data buffering on network unavailability

 If the network becomes unavailable, the Agent stores traffic in memory.
-The maximum memory usage for storing the traffic is defined by the configuration `forwarder_retry_queue_payloads_max_size`.
+The maximum memory usage for storing traffic is defined by the `forwarder_retry_queue_payloads_max_size` configuration setting.
 When this limit is reached, the traffic is dropped.

 The Agent `7.27.0` and above can store the traffic on the disk when the memory limit is reached.
 This feature is enabled by setting `forwarder_storage_max_size_in_bytes` to a positive value.